jitt-team/fluent-calculations-primitives/.github/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/license/gpl-3-0/)

 # Fluent Calculations

-Fluent Calculations is a set of libraries for building traceable calculations and logic.

 > One of the more powerful ways to make a program readable is to break the calculations up into intermediate values that are held in variables with meaningful names. - _Robert C. Martin, Clean Code, A Handbook of Agile Craftsmanship_

-## Disclaimers

-The project is and experiment, authors are exploring a technical viability and the value proposition.
+Following this principle and by using Fluent Calculations library let's us write readable calculations and logic at design time, as well as get insights into logic at run-time or later after it was executed.

-## Burning need
+## Motivation

-Having worked on many line of business applications authors have observed a common difficuty in having a common understading withing team and users when dealing with of non-trivial business logic or calculations.
+Having worked on many line of business applications authors have observed a common difficulty in having a common understating withing team and users when dealing with of non-trivial business logic or calculations.

 Validating the correctness of financial calculations like taxes as an example involves a lot of effort on analyst or tester side.
-Pinpointing problems from just the final result is rather challanging, thus often developer resort to manual debugging of the test cases.
+Pinpointing problems from just the final result is rather challenging, thus often developer resort to manual debugging of the test cases.

-TDD falls short of communicating more complex test cases to business people as it relies on quite granular decompostion.
+TDD falls short of communicating more complex test cases to business people as it relies on quite granular decomposition.
 Splitting up some algorithms is not always a good option too, due to loss of the original conciseness.
 Troubleshooting calculations happening in a production environment is impossible without deploying some manual logging that makes code noisy and less readable.

-## Value proposition
+## The Goal

-Same amount of code, save thousands of hours in debugging.
+Almost same amount of code, hundreds of hours saved in debugging.

 ## Features

-- Number and Boolean datatypes are supported,
+- Number (Decimal) and Condition (Boolean) datatype are supported,
 - Seamlessly use C# math and logic operators,
 - Build isolated calculation components,
 - Close to no boilerplate code,
+- Transform calculation tree as Json,
-- Generate DOT graph output of your calculations.
+- Generate DOT graph output of your calculations,
+- Visualize DOT graph calculations with Graphwiz.

 ## Get Started